moondance-labs/tanssi-docs/builders/toolkit/ethereum-api/precompiles/index.md

 Precompiles are built-in blockchain modules designed to handle specific tasks more efficiently than standard smart contracts.
 These modules are pre-deployed at fixed addresses and provide optimized solutions for operations like cryptographic functions, transaction batching, and token management.

-They simplify development by offering advanced blockchain functionality through familiar Ethereum interfaces.
-This approach allows developers to perform complex operations without needing deep knowledge of the underlying blockchain mechanics, making precompiles a powerful tool for improving efficiency and enhancing performance.
+Since Tanssi-powered networks are Substrate-based, precompiled contracts can support both Ethereum-compatible functions and operations specific to the underlying Substrate chain.
+This dual approach ensures that developers can interact with familiar Ethereum tools while also taking advantage of the unique performance and flexibility offered by Substrate.

-## Flow Of Interacting With The Precompiles
+## Flow of Interacting with Precompiles

 The flow below illustrates how user requests pass through the Ethereum interface, interact with precompiles, and ultimately access Substrate functionality, simplifying complex operations for seamless integration.

 ```mermaid
 graph LR